Reply-to option in firewall rule

 It's work.
 Unfortunately this cannot be set in the PfSense GUI and I lost the Failover functionality provided by Gateway Groups.

-#3 Updated by Jeremiejig . about 2 months ago
+#3 Updated by Jeremiejig .
+4 months ago

 I'm also interested in this feature, for another use.